vnykmshr/magickwand/SECURITY.md

 **Please do NOT report security vulnerabilities through public GitHub issues.**

-Instead, please report security issues via email to:
+Instead, report security issues through:

-- **Email:** [Security contact from repository owner]
 - **GitHub Security Advisory:** https://github.com/vnykmshr/magickwand/security/advisories/new

+This ensures the issue is handled privately until a fix is available.

 ### What to Include